LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 .. member:: xml_node->ownerDocument()

-   Returns the `xml_document` which is the owner of the target node.
+   Returns the `xml_document` that is the owner of the target node.
 In the case of the document node, this will be "null".

 .. type:: xml_element